County projects

 Strathroy

-Through thoughtful discussions and a collaborative approach, the committee has determined that the community’s top priorities are housing, mental health, and food security.
+Through thoughtful discussions and a collaborative approach, the committee determined that the community’s top priorities are housing, mental health, and food security.
 As the initiative progresses, the committee will continue to explore how best to support our neighbors in need by focusing on these critical areas.
-Discussions center around innovative solutions and practical approaches to creating a meaningful impact, emphasizing collaboration and compassion.
+Discussions will center around innovative solutions and practical approaches to creating a meaningful impact, emphasizing collaboration and compassion.
 The project’s local roots ensure that it is grounded in the realities and aspirations of Strathroy-Caradoc, providing tailored support for its residents.

 Impact Advisory Committee Members: